Grraahaam/PurpleDrank/PROJECT-OUTLINE.md

 Make sure that the whole code respect the same chart and the same organisation.

-- Each screen had its own file (levels, gameover, menu...).
+- Each screen had its own file (structured within documented directories).
 - Make sure variables and structures definitions/uses follows the good pratices.
 - Create structures to get an object oriented programming.
 - Split repetitive operations into functions to optimize the developement and reduce overall code complexity